saifuddin778/bigquery-ml-models/README.md

 This repository contains some examples of how we can build common machine learning / probabilistic models inside BigQuery's resourceful world.

-Rationale being: If bq offers compute resources via horizontal scaling, it can theoretically be utilized to solve a lot of data intensive tasks right there in the sql world.
+Rationale being: If bq offers scalable compute resources, it can theoretically be utilized to solve a lot of datascience intensive tasks right there in the sql world.

 ##### Note: